Our Blogs

 Fair, Firm and Fun is my preferred model.

-When your children see you happy and lighthearted, they want to listen and learn from you because instead of feeling like you should listen to them, they see that you have things handled and they have a lot to learn from you.
+When your children see you happy and light hearted, they want to listen and learn from you because instead of them feeling like YOU should listen to them, they see that you have things handled and even though you’re busy, you are making decisions that help them and the family to enjoy life.